 Getting kids to grow vegetables is a great step – they really enjoy getting to eat something that they’ve grown themselves, and it can be a great way to get them to eat more vegetables as well!
 Even if you don’t have much space, many things like potatoes, lettuce, peas and tomatoes can be grown in a bag.
-Simply pick up a bag of quality soil – some varieties even come with added fertiliser – and cut a rectangular hole in the top, leaving a border like a picture frame to hold the soil in place.
+They could even grow mushrooms using special Spray and Grow Kits– an easy way to grow healthy and edible mushrooms all year round.
+To grow vegetables, simply pick up a bag of quality soil – some varieties even come with added fertiliser – and cut a rectangular hole in the top, leaving a border like a picture frame to hold the soil in place.
 Cut a few holes in the bottom for drainage too.
 Then have the kids help add in seedlings or seeds, cover over with soil and keep well watered.
 Seeing their own fresh vegetables coming up from tiny seeds into a full-grown plant that they can eat will spark their interest and get them longing to garden in no time.

 Keep It Interesting